-Since the closing of the Transaction and sale of Cypress, TAG Oil's management has been assessing available opportunities to maximize value for its shareholders, including a strategic realignment of the Company's oil and gas exploration and development activities, which is focused on opportunities in the

-Middle East and North Africa.
+Since the closing of the Transaction and sale of Cypress, TAG Oil's management has been assessing available opportunities to maximize value for its shareholders, including a strategic realignment of the Company's oil and gas exploration and development activities, which is focused on opportunities in the Middle East and North Africa and resulted in the entering into of the PSA and the proposed development of the ARF Reservoir in BED-1.
 However, there is no assurance that TAG Oil's business strategy will succeed in whole or in part.
 The success of TAG Oil's business strategy will depend upon several factors and is subject to a number of risks, including those set out herein.
-There is no assurance that TAG Oil will be able to execute its plans and add further value to TAG Oil, that modifications to its strategy will not be required, that TAG Oil will be able to effectively expand operations and enhance profitability or that TAG Oil will be able to complete a strategic transaction or that the results of any such strategic transaction will be beneficial to TAG Oil and its shareholders.
+There is no assurance that TAG Oil will be able to execute its plans and add further value to TAG Oil, that modifications to its strategy will not be required, that TAG Oil will be able to effectively expand operations and enhance profitability or that TAG Oil will be able to complete further strategic transactions or that the results of any such strategic transaction will be beneficial to TAG Oil and its shareholders.
 In addition, any growth or undertaking of a strategic transaction could place a significant strain on TAG Oil's management and operational, financial, and other resources.
 TAG Oil's ability to manage growth effectively will require the development of management information system capabilities and the improvement of operational and financial systems.
 Any failure of TAG Oil's business strategy, or a failure to expand, implement and improve such systems, procedures and controls in an efficient manner at a pace consistent with TAG Oil's business could have a material adverse effect on TAG Oil's business, financial condition and financial performance.